ellakoa/postcard-poem/content/posts/twists-and-turns.md

   Another New Year and so it starts
   Optimism and hope in your heart.

-  You dream of a path that's straight but often in life it will deviate.
+  You dream of a path that is straight but often in life, it will deviate.

   Twisting and turning along the way
-  Each step forward claiming another day.
+  Each step claims another day.

   Aim towards the light as you go
   Take kindness in your heart to sow.